Capone's Vault : The Real Story of the Biggest Disaster in Television History

 Full Description

-An inside look at the historic televised reveal of Al Capone's vault that would define Geraldo Rivera's career and change television forever.
+Coinciding with the 40th anniversary of the broadcast, an inside look at the historic televised reveal of Al Capone's vaults that would define Geraldo Rivera's career and change television forever.

 Contents